 ●A number of lifestyle modifications can be used effectively to lower blood pressure, including weight loss, sodium restriction, DASH diet, and alcohol restriction.
 These nonpharmacologic interventions are discussed in greater detail separately.
 (See "Overview of hypertension in adults", section on 'Nonpharmacologic therapy'.)

 ●If nonpharmacologic modifications fail to reduce BP adequately in an athlete with persistent hypertension, medical therapy is required.
 The ideal medication controls BP without compromising exercise capacity, and its use is permissible under the rules of the governing body for the patient's sport (ie, not a banned substance).
-Information regarding banned substances can be obtained at the following websites and in the attached table (table 10):
+Information regarding banned substances can be obtained at the following websites:

 Preferred medical therapies for athletes include angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers (ARBs), and long-acting dihydropyridine calcium channel blockers; second-line therapies best avoided in athletes include diuretics and beta blockers.
 Generally, there is no need to withhold preferred therapies from the athlete during periods of training or competitive events, or to reduce or in any way modify the dose for sport.
 (See 'Medical therapy' above and "Choice of drug therapy in primary (essential) hypertension" and "Nonemergent treatment of hypertension in children and adolescents".)